-- 3.01 The University and the Union agree that unless it is a bona fide occupational requirement, there shall be no discrimination in the terms and conditions of employment because of race, ancestry, place of origin, colour, ethnic origin, citizenship, creed, political belief, sex, sexual orientation, gender orientation, age, record of offences, marital status, family status, same sex partnership status or handicap as these grounds are defined in the Human Rights Code; or political affiliation. - 3.02 The Union agrees that there will be no Union activities on the premises of the University, except by agreement of the University or as provided for in this Collective Agreement. - 3.03 The University and the Union agree that neither of the Parties, nor their representatives, shall interfere with, restrain, coerce, or discriminate against employees because of membership or non-membership in the Union or because of participation in lawful activities of the Union.
+3.01 The University and the Union agree that unless it is a bona fide occupational requirement, there shall be no discrimination in the terms and conditions of employment because of race, ancestry, place of origin, colour, ethnic origin, first language, citizenship, creed, religious belief, political affiliation or belief, sex, sexual orientation, gender orientation, gender identity, gender expression, age, record of offences, marital status, family status, same sex partnership status, disability or handicap as these grounds are defined in the Human Rights Code.

+The University and the Union recognize that an individual has the right to determine their own gender identity.
+This includes the right to determine their own pronouns.

-3.04 The University will inform each new employee in the bargaining unit of the name of the Local Union President/Chairperson with their phone number and campus mail address.
+- 3.02 The Union agrees that there will be no Union activities on the premises of the University, except by agreement of the University or as provided for in this Collective Agreement. - 3.03 The University and the Union agree that neither of the Parties, nor their representatives, shall interfere with, restrain, coerce, or discriminate against employees because of membership or non-membership in the Union or because of participation in lawful activities of the Union. - 3.04 The University will inform each new employee in the bargaining unit of the name of the Local Union President/Chairperson with their phone number and campus mail address.
 In addition, the University shall provide the Union, on a monthly basis, with a list of all newly-hired employees in the bargaining unit, with their job classification, rate of pay, campus mail address, campus email address and home address.
 On a quarterly basis, the University shall provide the union with a list of all the employees in the bargaining unit with their job classification, rate of pay, home address, campus mail address and campus email address.

-New members shall be allowed to meet with the Union for two and one half ($2 \frac{1}{2}$) regular working hours at the end of the work day with no loss of pay.
-This two and one half ($2 \frac{1}{2}$) hours referred to will also include travel time, if any, involved in attending such meeting.
+New members shall be allowed to meet with the Union for two and one half (2 1⁄2) regular working hours at the end of the work day with no loss of pay.
+This two and one half (2 1⁄2) hours referred to will also include travel time, if any, involved in attending such meeting.